almerindo/traceability/README.md

 > **NOTE** This lib needs to run on `version >= 14.0.0` of Nodejs
+> After the veersion 1.7 there is a BREAKING CHANGE!
 ### Using Yarn
 ```
 yarn install traceability